Bal des Ardents: Background

 Charles' sudden onset of insanity was seen by some as a sign of divine anger and punishment, and by others as the result of sorcery; modern historians such as Knecht speculate that Charles was experiencing the onset of paranoid schizophrenia.
 The king continued to be mentally fragile, believing he was made of glass, and according to historian Desmond Seward, running "howling like a wolf down the corridors of the royal palaces."
 Contemporary chronicler Jean Froissart wrote that Charles' illness was so severe that he was "far out of the way; no medicine could help him."
-During the worst of his illness the king was unable to recognize his wife, Isabeau of Bavaria, demanding her removal when she entered his chamber, but after his recovery he made arrangements for her to hold guardianship of their children.
-Isabeau eventually became guardian to her son, the future Charles VII (b.
+During the worst of his illness the king was unable to recognize his wife, Queen Isabeau of Bavaria, demanding her removal when she entered his chamber, but after his recovery he made arrangements for her to hold guardianship of their children.
+Isabeau eventually became guardian to her son, the future King Charles VII (b.
 1403), granting her great political power and ensuring a place on the council of regents in the event of a relapse.

 In A Distant Mirror: The Calamitous 14th Century, the historian Barbara Tuchman writes that the physician Harsigny, refusing "all pleas and offers of riches to remain," left Paris and ordered the courtiers to shield Charles VI from the duties of government and leadership.
 He told the king's advisors to "be careful not to worry or irritate him ....
 Burden him with work as little as you can; pleasure and forgetfulness will be better for him than anything else."
 To surround Charles with a festive atmosphere and to protect him from the rigor of governing, the court turned to elaborate amusements and extravagant fashions.
 Isabeau and her sister-in-law Valentina Visconti, Duchess of Orléans, wore jewel-laden dresses and elaborate braided hairstyles coiled into tall shells and covered with wide double hennins that reportedly required doorways to be widened to accommodate them.

 The common people thought the extravagances excessive yet loved their young king, whom they called Charles le bien-aimé (the well-beloved).
 Blame for unnecessary excess and expense was directed at the foreign queen, who was brought from Bavaria at the request of the king's uncles.
 Neither Isabeau nor her sister-in-law Valentina—daughter of the ruthless Duke of Milan—were well liked by either the court or the people.
 Froissart wrote in his Chronicles that Charles' uncles were content to allow the frivolities because "so long as the Queen and the Duc d'Orléans danced, they were not dangerous or even annoying."